Jeremy Hambly

-Jeremy Hambly (born April 1983) is an American YouTuber and right-wing social commentator.
+Jeremy Hambly (born April 1983) is an American YouTuber and right-wing commentator.
 Hambly runs several YouTube channels, including ClawStruck, a channel about claw machines, Unsleeved Media, and TheQuartering, a channel which covers politics and pop culture.

-Hambly was active within the Magic: The Gathering community until accusations of harassment and bullying led to his departure from the community in 2019.
-On TheQuartering, Hambly has criticized media and institutions which he perceives to be too progressive.
+Hambly was active within the Magic: The Gathering community until 2019.
+In February 2026, he returned to posting videos on his Unsleeved Media channel, where his content focused on pack-openings and unboxing videos.

 Career

 Hambly founded ClawStruck, a YouTube channel and website about claw machines, in November 2014.
 Hambly was interviewed by Today show host Jeff Rossen, where Hambly explained that claw machines could be rigged to change the rate at which customers won rewards.

 Magic: The Gathering

 Hambly operated the channel Unsleeved Media, a Magic: The Gathering themed channel.

-In 2017, Magic cosplayer Christine Spankle, along with other Magic content creators, alleged that they were harassed due to Hambly's content, such as a video on Spankle and other cosplayers that was taken down by YouTube for violating its policies on harassment and bullying.
+In 2017, Magic cosplayer Christine Spankle, along with other Magic content creators, alleged that they were harassed by Hambly's content.
 In response, Hambly accused Spankle of pushing a false narrative and said that he had been harassed, doxxed, and review bombed as a result.
 Hambly also said that he told his followers not to reach out to the subjects of his videos.
 Wizards of the Coast (WOTC) banned Hambly from all future Magic events.
 Critic Alexander Adams argued that the ban was due to his unpopularity among some fans and criticism of WOTC rather than a specific policy infraction.

 On August 2, 2018, Hambly was attacked outside Gen Con, which Hambly attributed to his political beliefs.
 Hambly asked his followers to identify his attacker, and when he tweeted a photo of a man who he said matched his attacker's description, Hambly's followers posted links to his LinkedIn page, Twitter account, and employer.
 Gen Con banned Hambly for "targeted online bullying of attendees".
 In 2019, Hambly announced that he would be quitting Magic, saying "I was probably a little too spicy.
 Now, I stand by a lot of what I've said."